gwelt/blink/README.md

 and let Javascript guide you through the process.

 ## ...and see this
-Exemplary index.html user interface shows the latest cam-image and three latest videos.
+Exemplary index.html user interface shows the latest cam-image and six latest videos.
-Adapted for mobile devices and flavoured with some garden colours and chicken to fit my personal needs.
+Adapted for mobile devices and flavoured with some garden colours and chicken.

 ![](/public/screenshot.jpg)